carlfranklin/AppStateWasm/README.md

 What if a component needs to take action when a property value changes?
 For example, the Toolbar might want to send a message, make an API call, or the like.

-One option is just to handle this inside the *CascadingAppState.razor* components' property setters.
+One option is just to handle this inside the *CascadingAppState.razor* component's property setters.
 However, we may not want to give the AppState component such power over the application.
 In general, we should adhere to the [Single Responsibility Principle](https://learn.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/architectural-principles).

 In this case, we want to create a pub/sub mechanism by which each component/page can be notified when a property changes.